szczyglis-dev/py-gpt/README.md

 ## System (OS)

+The plugin executes operating-system commands through a selectable execution backend.
+The **Sandbox** selector is the first option in the plugin's **General** tab and currently provides **Disabled** and **Docker**.

+- **Disabled** executes `sys_exec` directly on the host.
+- **Docker** executes `sys_exec` inside the Docker sandbox.

+When Docker is selected, the active conversation's runtime `data` directory is mounted as `/mnt/data` and used as the command working directory.
+Project-specific data workdirs are mapped automatically.
+The stock Docker image runs as the unprivileged `pygpt` user by default and provides passwordless `sudo`; **Run as root** can be enabled when required.

-The plugin provides access to the operating system and executes system commands. `sys_exec` input/output is mirrored to the Python/OS window when **Connect to the Python/OS window** is enabled (default: enabled).
-Docker sandbox execution is disabled by default; the stock sandbox runs as the unprivileged `pygpt` user by default, with passwordless `sudo` available when elevated commands are needed.
+`sys_exec` input/output is mirrored to the Python/OS window when **Connect to the Python/OS window** is enabled. **Auto-append CWD to sys_exec** uses the active host data workdir in host mode and `/mnt/data` in Docker mode.

+The execution layer is separated from the `sys_exec` tool itself, allowing additional sandbox backends to be added without changing the tool contract.

 Documentation: https://pygpt.readthedocs.io/en/latest/plugins.html#system-os